reaktoro/reaktoro/docs/sphinx/tutorial.rst

     :start-at: Step 2
     :end-before: Step 3

-We need to model a chemically reactive system: how can we define such system;
-evaluate thermodynamic properties for its species, phases, and reactions;
+Thermodynamic databases are required to allow us to model a chemically reactive system.
+In such databases, we find a collection of chemical species and/or reactions and their accompanying data such as name, chemical formula, reaction equation, thermodynamic model parameters for evaluation of standard thermodynamic properties, equilibrium constants of reactions, and so forth.

-perform chemical reaction calculations without a database containing a list of substances with basic information such as name, chemical formula, as well as thermodynamic model parameters and/or reaction data?
+To achieve this, we need a database containing a list of substances with basic information about each of them such as name, chemical formula, as well as thermodynamic model parameters and/or reaction data? evaluate thermodynamic properties for its species, phases, and reactions; perform chemical reaction calculations without

 In this step we initialize a ``Database`` object with the :download:`supcrt98.xml <../../databases/supcrt/supcrt98.xml>` database.
 This